ton-community/ton-docs/docs/v3/guidelines/ton-connect/guidelines/integration-with-javascript-sdk.md

 # Integration manual with the JavaScript SDK

 In this tutorial, we’ll create a sample web app that supports TON Connect 2.0 authentication.
-It will allow for signature verification to eliminate the possibility of fraudulent identity impersonation without agreement establishment between parties.
+It will allow for signature verification to eliminate the possibility of fraudulent identity impersonation without the need for agreement establishment between parties.

 ## Documentation links